SamStudio8/samstudio8.github.io.off/_posts/2015-04-21-the-story-so-far-p1.md

 ```

 "Oh dear"[^9], I thought.
 The number of sequences in both files are not equal.
 "Somebody bumbled the trimming!".
-I hypothesised that low-quality sequences had been removed but perhaps its corresponding mate in the other file
+I hypothesised that low-quality sequences had been removed but the corresponding mate in the other file
-had not been removed too.
+had not been removed to keep the pairs in sync.

 And so, I unnecessarily launched myself head first in to my first large scale computing problem; given two sets
 of ~196 million reads which mostly overlap, how can we efficiently find the intersection (and write it to disk)?